 OUTDOOR ADVENTURE SUMMER CAMP

-MOLA offers week-long sessions all summer from June 5 – September 1.
-Camp is open to school-age youth from Kindergarten through Elementary School, Middle-School, & High-School.
+MOLA offers week-long sessions, Monday – Friday, all summer from June 4 – August 31.
+Camp is open to youth from Kindergarten through Elementary School, Middle-School, & High-School.
 Each week, campers are separated by age into different groups and participate with peers in all of our great outdoor activities at age appropriate levels.
 Age groups are typically 6-7/7-9/9-11/11-14yrs, and age breaks vary somewhat each week.
+For kids currently in kindergarten, they must be 6yrs by end of summer.
 For high-schoolers, there are Leader-In-Training placements throughout summer.
-For kids currently in kindergarten, they must be 6yrs by end of summer.

-Sessions are one week in length, and destinations change each week.
-Kids can attend several weeks, even all summer, and hardly visit the same place twice.
+Sessions are one week in length, with a new session starting each Monday, and destinations change each week.
+Kids can attend several weeks and hardly visit the same place twice.
 We will consider older or younger kids for different age groups (friends, siblings, cousins, etc.) on a case by case basis.
 Parents are welcome to join us anytime!
-We travel in all directions with permits from Lolo National Forest, Bitterroot NF, Flathead NF, Clearwater NF, BLM, Montana FWP, and City of Missoula.
+We travel in all directions with permits from Lolo National Forest, Bitterroot NF, Flathead NF, BLM, Montana FWP, and City of Missoula.

 Monday – Team Games at Silver Park; Hike Mt.
 Jumbo